-5. The regular teaching day for Part-Time Early Childhood Department Instructors, unless otherwise mutually agreed by the parties, shall be from 8:00 a.m. to 1:00 p.m.
+- 5. The regular teaching day for Part-Time Early Childhood Department Instructors, unless otherwise mutually agreed by the parties, shall either be from 8:00 a.m. to 1:00 p.m.
+(Monday through Friday), or from 12:00 p.m. to 5:00 p.m.
+(Monday through Thursday), and 12:00 p.m. until the end of aftercare (Friday) which shall be no later than 4:30 p.m. - 6.
+Part-Time Early Childhood Department Instructors who work from 8:00 a.m. to 1:00 p.m. shall be paid at the rate of 0.88 FTE, which includes two blocks (80 minutes) of extra pay per week as compensation for the additional preparation work they perform outside classroom hours.

-- 6. Part-Time Early Childhood Department Instructors who work from 8:00 a.m. to 1:00 p.m.: - a. shall be paid at the rate of 0.88 FTE, which includes two blocks (80 minutes) of extra pay per week as compensation for the additional preparation work they perform outside classroom hours; and - b. shall receive a stipend of \$8.75 for each School Day worked, in lieu of the morning recess hreak - 7.
-The pay percentage and stipend for Part-Time Early Childhood Department Instructors who work a different number of hours as agreed by the parties, shall be prorated based on their FTE percentage.
+- 7. The pay percentage for Part-Time Early Childhood Department Instructors who work a different number of hours than those described in paragraph 6 above shall be prorated based on their FTE percentage. - 8.
+Part-Time Early Childhood Department Instructors shall receive a stipend of \$9.75 for each School Day worked, in lieu of a recess break. - 9.
+Available part-time ECE positions will be offered to Early Childhood Department Instructors in order of seniority.